US Lecce: Seventeen seasons of Serie C: 1960s, 70s and 80s

-From 1959 to 1975, Lecce played 17 seasons in Serie C. They came extremely close to promotion several times during that period, finishing in second place three seasons in a row (1971–72, 1972–73, 1973–74) before gaining promotion in the 1975–76 season.
+From 1959 to 1975, Lecce played 17 seasons in Serie C. They came extremely close to promotion several times during that period, finishing in second place three consecutive seasons (1971–72 to 1973–74) before gaining promotion in the 1975–76 season.

 The same year as their promotion, Lecce tasted cup success, winning the Coppa Italia Serie C. In 1976, Lecce took part in the Anglo-Italian Cup, notching up a 4–0 victory against Scarborough.

 In 1980, a scandal occurred which rocked Italian football, including Lecce under president Franco Jurlano.
 However, Jurlano was able to demonstrate his innocence and the scandal only lead to disqualification of player Claudius Merlo.
 Later, the club was struck by a tragedy in 1983: players Michele Lo Russo and Ciro Pezzella died in an automotive accident.
 To this day, Lo Russo remains the club record holder for most number of appearances, with 415.